Bozhi-Lyu/MLOpsProj/reports/README.md

 >
 > Answer:

-Tests cover the shape of tensors after data preprocessing, input and output of trained model and the correct running of training script.
-We test on a random subset of the protected raw dataset and training models where the state_dict is randomized as well.
+Unit tests cover the aspects of shape-checking of tensors after data preprocessing, input and output of trained models and the correct running of training script.
+In order to protect the raw data, we test on a random subset of the protected raw dataset, and training models where the `state_dict` is randomized as well.

 ### Question 8